NISHAKAR06/AI-psychologists/README.md

     ```
     The Django API will be available at `http://localhost:8000`.

-3. Start the FastAPI development server:
+3. In a separate terminal, start the FastAPI development server:
     ```sh
-    uvicorn main_backend.fastapi_app:app --reload
+    uvicorn main_backend.fastapi_app:app --reload --port 8001
     ```
-    The FastAPI application will be available at `http://localhost:8000`.
+    The FastAPI application will be available at `http://localhost:8001`.

+**Frontend**

+1. In a separate terminal, navigate to the `frontend` directory:
+    ```sh
+    cd frontend
+    ```
+2. Start the development server:
+    ```sh
+    npm run dev
+    ```
+    The application will be available at `http://localhost:5173` (or another port if 5173 is in use).

 ## Technologies Used